arthurdpcm/multi-interaction/README.md

   This available data was collected by Lise HABIB-DASSETTO and Mathilde ADET an you can use as examples for your studies.

   ## How your data  **<u>needs</u>** to look like:
-  - Your data exported from BORIS or ILAM and also your ethogram file needs to be in the .xlsx format.
+  - Your data exported from BORIS or ELAN and also your ethogram file needs to be in the .xlsx format.

   - Your files needs to have this pattern: 01_Mali.Angèle_23.01.23_matin_BI.xlsx.
 INDEX_FOCAL.PARTNER.xlsx.
 What really matters and NEED to be in that way is the INDEX, FOCAL and PARTNER.